 Most people, however, find that abstinence without recovery/treatment causes a progressive build-up of unnecessary pain and problems that impairs judgment and self/control and start using again.
 Does this constitute a relapse episode or a continuation of untreated addiction?
 There is no professional consensus.

-Many people who fail to staying sober without help.
+Many people fail to stay sober without help.
 Most end up at AA or another’s 12-Step Program

 AA surveys of membership show that: